airsoftnorge/TECP/README.md

 Modifiers:
 * Optional buzzer for audible respawn alert.
-* Custom rally respawn time (Only makes sense with a buzzer).
+* Custom respawn time interval (Only makes sense with a buzzer).

 ### Mode: Rally
 Rally points are only seen to the color they are configured for, acts as a moveable spawn point for one side.
 Can be disabled by other team if found and must be re-enabled to work.

 Modifiers:
-* Customizable deactivation time.
+* Customizable capture time.
+(Or deactivation)
 * Optional buzzer for audible respawn alert and deactivation alert.
-* Custom rally respawn time (Only makes sense with a buzzer).
+* Custom respawn time interval (Only makes sense with a buzzer).

 ### Mode: Gateway
 Non-capturable points.